 Losing Fat Through Diet

-The whole reason that fat exists is to serve as a backup source of energy for when food is scarce.
-So it makes sense that cutting your overall calorie intake is the most effective way to burn fat.
-"Diets of any composition can lead to fat loss, because your body will burn fat as long as you are consuming fewer calories than you're burning," Fear says.
+Our body fat has many functions, one of which is to serve as a backup source of energy for when food is scarce.
+So it makes sense that cutting your overall calorie intake is one of the most effective ways to burn fat.

 But the fat-loss benefits are less clear beyond the one-year mark, according to the Mayo Clinic.
 And there could be other risks: A six-year study of 25,000 people published April 2019 in the European Heart Journal found that people who ate the lowest-carb diets had a 32 percent higher chance of dying from any cause compared to those who ate the most carbs.